wesbos/beginner-javascript-notes/notes/Module 13꞉ Ajax and Fetching Data.md

 Before we can access the data, there is another step that needs to happen.

 Right now we have the data streaming into the browser and we have assigned it to the variable `response`.
-At this point, the data is not fully downloaded and the data type is uknown.
+At this point, the data is not fully downloaded and the data type is unknown.

 The `fetch` API can be used to fetch any type of data, whether it is JSON, an image or raw text.
 It does not assume the response type of the data returned.